The basics of cryptocurrency

 When you send money to someone using a cryptocurrency, that money is gone for good – and there’s no way to get it back once it’s sent.
 This means if you’re sending funds from one wallet address to another and make a mistake in the address field, or if an attacker steals your private key and uses it to transfer all of your funds out without your knowledge before sending them elsewhere, there’s nothing anyone can do about it!

-Cryptocurrencies aren’t backed by any government; they’re entirely digital assets that exist thanks solely because people believe that they exist and want them enough so that others will buy them from them at higher prices than what they paid for them (but also less than what they sold them at).
+Any government doesn’t back cryptocurrencies; they’re entirely digital assets that exist because people believe they exist and want them enough so that others will buy them from them at higher prices than what they paid (but also less than what they sold them at).
 That said, as they’re not insured by any governments or financial regulatory bodies such as FDIC (Federal Deposit Insurance Corporation), losses can happen even if we think we know everything about how these currencies work – and often do!

-Digital currency can be stored electronically on a mobile device, like an app.
-This means that you don’t need to keep it in your pocket or in a vault.
-Unlike paper money, digital currency also isn’t backed by any government, nor is it tied to any physical asset such as gold or silver.
+Digital currency, like an app, can be stored electronically on a mobile device.
+You don’t need to keep it in your pocket or a vault.
+Unlike paper money, digital currency is not backed by any government or tied to any physical asset such as gold or silver.

 Bitcoin was the first cryptocurrency to use blockchain technology and is still the most popular.
-It’s a virtual currency that uses cryptography for security, which means it can be used to transfer funds between two parties securely without fear of fraud or third-party interference.
+It’s a virtual currency that uses cryptography for security, which means it can securely transfer funds between two parties without fear of fraud or third-party interference.

-Bitcoin is not controlled by any government or central bank.
-It’s decentralized; its value isn’t pegged to gold nor backed by anything physical like precious metals.
-It’s a virtual currency with its own rules and regulations—and many people think this makes it more stable than other cryptocurrencies like Ethereum or Litecoin.
+No government or central bank controls Bitcoin.
+It’s decentralized, and its value isn’t pegged to gold or backed by anything physical like precious metals.
+It’s a virtual currency with its own rules and regulations, and many people think this makes it more stable than other cryptocurrencies like Ethereum or Litecoin.

 Cryptocurrencies are traded in markets, and their prices vary based on supply and demand.